SymbioticLab/SymbioticLab.github.io/README.md

 * Custom page layout injected using `hexo-extend-theme`.
 The templates `custom/*.njk` can be used by setting the layout name in the front matter.
 * Paginated front page with news.
 This uses a simple generator in `scripts/front-page-generator.js` to generate multiple routes which are then rendered using a custom page layout `custom/front.njk`.
 The generator also reads in `source/_front.md` for contents before the news section.
+* Posts with empty body are skipped.
+They will only show up in the list, but no link is generated.
+This is done by `scripts/skip-empty.js`.

 ### Tweaking Styles
 Page styles can be modified in `custom/styles.styl` and `custom/variables.styl`.
 More is possible and the `theme-next` [documentation](https://theme-next.js.org/docs/advanced-settings/custom-files.html) has more details.